mxrth/mxrt.eu/README.md

 # The Server Behind mxrt.de

-This repository contains documentation for my virtual private server at mxrt.de.
+This repository contains documentation for my private server at mxrt.de.